Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 As stateed earlier, NBC uses the Bayes theorem and with a strong assumption that the set of predictors in the data are independent.
 In this case, we will assume that each word is independent of other words.

 The Bayes theorem is defined as; P(Y∣X)= P(X∣Y)P(Y)/P(X), where X and Y are events, P(Y) is the prior probability, P(X∣Y) is the likelihood, and P(X) is the predictor prior probability.
-This equation is read us the conditional probability of event Y occurring given X has already occured.
+This equation is read as the conditional probability of event Y occurring given X has already occurred.

-To find this probability, we will calculate the probability of X occuring given Y has occured and multiply the results by the probability of Y occuring and then divid everything by the probability of X occuring.
+To find this probability, we will calculate the probability of X occurring given Y has occurred and multiply the results by the probability of Y occurring and then divid everything by the probability of X occurring.

 In this section, we calculated the following:

-1. The P\[the probability of "the" occuring]; Over here, we took the total number of "the" that occured in the data and divid this by the total number of words in the data.
+1. The P\[the probability of "the" occurring]; Over here, we take the total number of "the" that occurred in the data and divid this by the total number of words in the data.
-2. The P\[the probability of "the" occuring / "positve" review]; Over here, we took the total number of "the" that occured in the positive data and divid this by the total number of positive words in the data.
+2. The P\[the probability of "the" occurring / "positive" review]; Over here, we took the total number of "the" that occurred in the positive data and divide this by the total number of positive words in the data.

 ```python
 count=0